yezhengkai/im2latex/README.md

 # Streamlit App
 You can try Image to LaTeX App on [Streamlit Community Cloud](https://share.streamlit.io/yezhengkai/im2latex/api_server/streamlit_app.py) or [Hugging Face Space](https://huggingface.co/spaces/yezhengkai/im2latex).
 But please note that for images other than the training data set, the model performance is still very poor.

+# Ideas
+- Small data can cause exposure bias.
+We may be able to mitigate exposure bias through scheduled sampling.
+- Decoding algorithms can lead to different results.
+We might be able to use nucleus sampling instead of beam search to reduce the possibility of duplicate tokens.

 # References
 - [luopeixiang/im2latex](https://github.com/luopeixiang/im2latex)
 - [fsdl-text-recognizer-2021-labs](https://github.com/full-stack-deep-learning/fsdl-text-recognizer-2021-labs)